ArendPeter/GameMakerGuide/docs/Pong_YourFirstGame/5_GMLBasics.md

 In this case we want to set the new position **relative** to the old position instead of setting it to a specific number, so that's why we need to include y on the right side

 This also further highlights the differences with the mathematical equals sign, since the left/right side are clearly unequal.
-Instead the GML equals sign is actually saying "set the new y value to be the old y value - 4".
+The GML equals sign is actually saying "set the new y value to be the old y value - 4".
 In fact, let's add that as a comment

 ```
 // set the new y value to be the old y value - 4